 The fat and sugar in the chocolate can create an unpleasant but temporary upset stomach.
 This is what happens in most chocolate ingestion cases.

 THEOBROMINE AND CAFFEINE

 Chocolate is, however, directly toxic because it contains methylxanthines.
-In particular, it contains theobromine and caffeine and they both produce similar effects but with theobromine lasting substantially longer.
+In particular the methylxanthines chocolate contains are theobromine and caffeine.
+Both caffeine and theobromine produce similar effects, with the theobromine effects lasting much longer than the caffeine effects.
 The more chocolate liquor there is in a product, the more theobromine is present.
 This makes baking chocolate the worst for pets, followed by semisweet and dark chocolate, followed by milk chocolate, followed by chocolate flavored cakes or cookies.
 Theobromine causes:

 - Racing heart rhythm progressing to abnormal rhythms